-Santa Ana Wind in Southern California, and a foehn wind in the Sierra/Cascade Region."
-2020 Unit Strategic Fire Plan Amador-El Dorado Unit, https://osfm.fire.ca.gov/media/j0zbdecg/2020-aeu-fire-plan.pdf] Miles of Owned Lines Underground and/or Overhead Overhead Dist.: 3,871.0 miles Overhead Trans.: 461.9 miles Underground Dist.: 6,663.6 miles Underground Trans.: 17.3 miles Explanatory Note 1 - Methodology for Measuring "Miles": [e.g., circuit miles, line miles.]
+Utility Name SMUD may come from marine air.
+Typically, this type of wind will subside after sundown causing fire behavior to drop off dramatically.
+The other critical wind patterns that are difficult to predict for AEU are the Northerly and Easterly winds.
+They are relatively rare, and often are forecasted only the day before.
+Northerly or Easterly winds are typically warmer and drier than most other wind patterns due to air compression.
+These conditions provide the perfect environment for increased fire intensity and large fire growth.
+Fire growth is typically wind driven, however as these events recede, fire immediately returns to fuel/topography driven in opposing directions to the wind driven direction.
+This type of wind event is commonly referred to as a Santa Ana Wind in Southern California, and a foehn wind in the Sierra/Cascade Region."
+2021 Strategic Fire Plan Amador-El Dorado Unit, 2021 Amador El Dorado Unit Strategic Fire Plan (ca.gov) Miles of Owned Lines Underground and/or Overhead Overhead Dist: 3,868 miles Overhead Trans: 469 miles Underground Dist: 6,819.5 miles Underground Trans: 17.3 miles Explanatory Note 1 - Methodology for Measuring "Miles": [e.g., circuit miles, line miles.]
 Circuit miles.
-Explanatory Note 2 - Description of Unique Ownership Circumstances: None Explanatory Note 2 - Additional Relevant Context: [e.g., percentage of lines located outside service territory] See Table 4 on page 27 in SMUD's WMP.
-Percent of Owned Lines in CPUC High Fire Threat Overhead Distribution Lines as % of Total Distribution System (Inside and Outside Service Territory) Districts Tier 2: 0% Tier 3: 0% Overhead Transmission Lines as % of Total Transmission System (Inside and Outside Service Territory) Tier 2: 18.6% Tier 3: 11.4% Explanatory Note 4 - Additional Relevant Context: No Tier 2 or Tier 3 areas exist within SMUD's Service Area.
-SMUD's overhead facilities in the High Fire Threat District are part of its Upper American River Project (UARP) as described in the WMP (see, e.g., pages 26-28, including Table 4).
-Customers have ever lost service due to an IOU PSPS event? □ Yes X No Customers have ever been notified of a potential loss of service to due to a forecasted IOU PSPS event? □ Yes X No Has developed protocols to pre-emptively shut off electricity in response to elevated wildfire risks?
-X Yes □ No Has previously pre- emptively shut off X Yes 🗆 No electricity in response to elevated wildfire risk?
-If yes, then provide the following data for calendar year 2020: Number of shut-off events: 0 Customer Accounts that lost service for >10 minutes: N/A For prior response, average duration before service restored: N/A
+Explanatory Note 2 - Description of Unique Ownership Circumstances: None Explanatory Note 3 - Additional Relevant Context: [e.g., percentage of lines located outside service territory] See Table 5 on page 22 in SMUD's WMP.
+Percent of Owned Lines in CPUC High Fire Threat Overhead Distribution Lines as % of Total Distribution System (Inside and Outside Service Territory) Districts Tier 2: 0% Tier 3: 0% Overhead Transmission Lines as % of Total Transmission System (Inside and Outside Service Territory) Tier 2: 19% Tier 3: 11.7% Explanatory Note 4 - Additional Relevant Context: No Tier 2 or Tier 3 areas exist within SMUD's Service Area.
+SMUD's overhead facilities in the High Fire Threat District are part of its Upper American River Project (UARP) (see Section 5 on page 22).
+Customers have ever lost service due to an IOU PSPS event? ☐ Yes X No Customers have ever been notified of a potential loss of service due to a forecasted IOU PSPS event? ☐ Yes X No Has developed protocols to pre-emptively shut off electricity in response to elevated wildfire risks?
+X Yes □ No Has previously pre-emptively shut off electricity in response X Yes □ No to elevated wildfire risk?
+If yes, then provide the following data for calendar year 2022: Number of shut-off events: 0 Customer Accounts that lost service for >10 minutes: N/A For prior response, average duration before service restored: N/A